VesaApaja/Book_Codes/PIMC/README.md

 # PIMC: Path Integral Monte Carlo Programs

-This directory contains a few short Python programs and a Julia PIMC program.
+This directory contains a few demonstratice Python programs and a Julia PIMC program.

 # Main Program
 - `PIMC_main.jl` is the main program for PIMC in the canonicals ensemble.